School districts address driver shortage heading into new year

 GREECE, N.Y.
 (WROC) — As students and staff begin a new school year, bus drivers have remained a critical need across the country and in our region.

-For Greece Central Schools, transportation director David Richardson says their recruitment efforts this summer have paid off.
+For Greece Central Schools, transportation director David Richardson says recruitment efforts this summer have paid off.

-“Our office staff are driving at a moments notice.
-I have my CDL, where I can go out and pick up students at a moments notice.
-Our garage team is available at a moments notice,” said Richardson.
+“Our office staff are driving at a moment’s notice.
+I have my CDL, where I can go out and pick up students at a moment’s notice.
+Our garage team is available at a moment’s notice,” Richardson said.

 A spokesperson for Fairport Central Schools says they’re in the process of training new drivers as well, and are still in need of up to 10 more to eliminate the need for contracted employees.